Brian1993/react-redux-typescript/README.md

   Cons:

     1. Strong type takes out the nature of javascript.
 Most of the javascript developer use a lot of trusey and falsey characteristic of javascript to write flexible code.
-But with TypeScrip, it dosen't work that way.
+But with TypeScript, it dosen't work that way.
 Everything has a type.
     2. Some of the librarys don't have great type definition file which can cause a lot of headaches.